Special Experience

 Savor the Seasonal Flavors of Kanazawa With a Kaiseki Course Crafted by the Chef

-In this experience, you’ll begin with a Kaga kaiseki course at Kan'un-no-ma.
-Each dish features a variety of ingredients from Kanazawa, known for its gourmet food scene, with a progression of appetizers, soup, sashimi, and grilled dishes.
+Each dish in the Kaga kaiseki course at Kan’un-no-ma features a variety of ingredients from Kanazawa, known for its gourmet food scene, with a progression of appetizers, soup, sashimi, and grilled dishes.
 Enjoy fresh seafood like yellowtail, snow crab, and blackthroat seaperch from the Sea of Japan, along with seasonal ingredients like bamboo shoots, matsutake mushrooms, and lotus root.
 The meal concludes with seasonal clay pot rice, featuring sweetfish and sea bream, for a satisfying finish.

 The head chef at Kanazawa Gyokusentei honed his skills at a renowned restaurant.
 He says, “While staying true to tradition, we create dishes that harmonize color, taste, and texture.
 Using a dashi stock made from bonito and kelp, we aim to craft unique flavors that highlight the ingredients."
 As you savor the food, you'll be captivated by its aroma and color, with delicious flavors and nutritious tastes creating a delightful experience.